As a child who grew up watching Duck Tales, I’d thought swimming in gold was the ultimate statement of wealth.

 In the spare hours before my taxi ride to the airport, I also decided to check out the Zen-like spa and capitulated to a “surrender back massage”.

-In the spare hours before my taxi ride to the airport, I also decided to check out the Zen-like spa and capitulated to a 'surrender back massage'.
 I hadn’t reckoned on just how intensive it would be.
 “You need a medical massage,” the dexterous Sacha advised, looking rather concerned.
 “I need another holiday,” I thought.
 The gold-lined pool wouldn’t be a bad place to start.

 Despite being in the middle of Vienna’s historic first district, the Innere Stadt, the hotel’s doors open on to Am Hof which receives little attention from tourists.